 3. All team members are silent

-Obviously, the first option is what we want from our team.
+The first option is what we want from our team.
 But what if we have option 2 or 3?
-What a leader must learn is why are some or all of these team members quiet?
-Is it because they are unsure or selfish… Let’s think about these three behaviors.
+What a leader needs to learn is, why are some or all of these team members quiet?
+Is it because they are unsure or selfish.
+Let’s think about these three behaviors.

 If your team is #3, a leader must diagnose the silence.
-You have subject-matter experts that have not opinions or perspective on a decision?
+Do you have subject-matter experts that have no opinions or perspective on a decision?
 These are the causes of silence:

 – The team members don’t trust or believe in their expertise